jim-collier/x9git/README.md

 One reason Git is so complex, is because it's so flexible.
 It's so flexible because it supports a wide variety of workflows, team sizes, and very narrow/hard edge-cases.

 Arguably, about 90% of Git's complexity is due to covering a fringe about 10% of use-cases.
 If you buy that argument, then axiomatically, if you lop off that 10% of fringe use-cases, then Git becomes 90% easier to work with.
-This goes further, lopping off maybe 50% of the functionality, and is about 95% easier to work with.
+This goes further, lopping off (very approximately) half of the functionality, and is about 95% easier to work with.

 ## General attributes